-In a discussion with a peer L&D leader about how change social/ collaborative learningbrings about a power shift in knowledge distribution, I found myself a little surprised by his believe.
+In discussion with a peer L&D leader about how to change social/ collaborative learning brings about a power shift in knowledge distribution, I found myself a little surprised by his belief.
 He was convinced companies should implement social learning so that there is a more balanced level of knowledge in the organisation.
 That should be the reason for companies to implement social learning.

-I do agree that social/ collaborative learning brings about a power shift, but it will definitely not be the reason why companies would want or have to implement it.
-In stead, a company will be motivated by speed, cost and relevance as to how new skills are developed.
-Much like in other parts of the business, where years of operational excellence tweaking has taken place (doing more with less resources), also L&D has come to a tipping point where the current mechanism just can’t keep up with the daily business demands.
+I do agree that social/ collaborative learning brings about a power shift, but it will not be the reason why companies would want or have to implement it.
+Instead, a company will be motivated by speed, cost and relevance as to how new skills are developed.
+Much like in other parts of the business, where years of operational excellence tweaking has taken place (doing more with fewer resources), also L&D has come to a tipping point where the current mechanism can’t keep up with the daily business demands.

-That current mechanism being command & control, pushed top-down skill development relies on market predictability.
+That current mechanism being command & control pushed top-down skill development relies on market predictability.
 Companies are increasingly finding out that this market predictability is disappearing faster than snow on a hot summer day.
-The strategic focus years ago was perhaps 5 – 10 years, nowadays there are companies that are already down to 2 or some even 1 year.
+The strategic focus years ago was perhaps 5 – 10 years, nowadays some companies are already down to 2 or some even one year.

-In discussions with CxO’s from other companies and industries, they too found that a platform & eco-system approach for skill change is the logical choice considering the new market dynamics.
-With that reasoning, they are completely onboard with the power shift in knowledge distribution.
+In discussions with CxO’s from other companies and industries, they too found that a platform & ecosystem approach for skill change is the logical choice considering the new market dynamics.
+With that reasoning, they are entirely on board with the power shift in knowledge distribution.
 That concretely means that the L&D skills of today are not needed anymore and need to be transformed.
-With that, also employees need to adept their mindsetto the new status quo this brings upon them.
+With that, also employees need to adapt their mindset to the new status quo this brings upon them.

-This challenge that L&D has, also companies have on a top level.
-They too need to fundamentally change the way they are doing business.
+This challenge that L&D has, also companies have on a top-level.
+They too need to change the way they are doing business fundamentally.
 But that entails an equal power shift of letting go of 5-year waterfall planning and accepting the uncertainty of reality.
-That also means, giving up power if you want to use mechanisms like platforms and ecosystems.
+That also means giving up power if you want to use mechanisms like platforms and ecosystems.
 Who is ready to give up their power for the overall benefit of the company?
-That is one of the key challenges digitalisation is brining to every aspect of the business, also L&D.
+That is one of the critical challenges digitalisation is brining to every aspect of the business, also L&D.

-An article published in 2015 by Paul Marsden on “The 10 Business Models of Digital Disruption” gives great insight what new mechanisms are disrupting companies.
-By studying how these business model function, you are laying the foundation of building your own new business and operating model for your new L&D department.
+An article published in 2015 by Paul Marsden on “The 10 Business Models of Digital Disruption” gives excellent insight into what new mechanisms are disrupting companies.
+By studying how these business model function, you are laying the foundation of building your own unique business and operating model for your new L&D department.

 To get started, view a few videos by Strategyzer on their “Business Model Canvas” approach.
 It will give you insights on what business models are and how they work.
 They also speak about business model innovation, something that goes hand-in-hand with the “Blue Ocean Strategy” by W. Chan Kim and R. Mauborgne.

-If you want to create a new (disruptive) L&D operating model that works for your company, you need to understand and be able to apply the logic of these 2 approaches.
+If you want to create a new (disruptive) L&D operating model that works for your company, you need to understand and be able to apply the logic of these two approaches.